 - Student Scholarship Search (www.studentscholarshipsearch.com).

-You may also search based on artistic or scholastic merit, nationality, religion, employment, physical attributes, disabilities, hobbies or any number of special characteristics about you and/or your family.
+You may also do a Google search based on personal interests, artistic or scholastic merit, nationality, religion, employment, physical attributes, disabilities, hobbies or any number of special characteristics about you and/or your family.
 Contact PNCA's Financial Aid Office for additional scholarship resources.

 PNCA Payment Plan